project-jvlang/jv-lang/jv/docs/README-en.md

 ## About jv

-**jv** (pronounced /jawa/, jv-lang is pronounced /jawa læŋ/) is a Java Sugar Language that compiles to readable Java 25 source code.
+**jv** (pronounced /jawa/, jv-lang is pronounced /jawa læŋ/) is Java syntactic sugar that compiles to readable Java 25 source code.
 It provides Kotlin-style syntax sugar while maintaining zero runtime dependencies and full JVM compatibility.

 jv transpiles modern, concise syntax into pure Java 25 source code, giving you the best of both worlds: developer productivity through Kotlin-like features and seamless integration with the Java ecosystem.